-You need to wisely decide your this platform.
-In order to do so, you should find those platforms which are less crowded and less competitive.
+You need to choose your platform.
+To do so, you should find those platforms that are less crowded and less competitive.

 And these platforms are the ones that don’t offer monetary benefits rather they provide recognition, points, and reputations only and not exactly bounty.

-When you are just starting out, you should not run for the money, instead, you need to focus on experience, reputation points, and hall of fame.
+When you are just starting, you should not run for the money, instead, you need to focus on experience, reputation points, and hall of fame.